hillaliy/homebridge-midea-air/README.md

 ## Credits

-This plugin is a sequel to the work of [ttimpe/homebridge-midea](https://github.com/ttimpe/homebridge-midea) and would not have been possible without the fundamentals that the Midea iobroker plugin and all of the other Midea API clients in Ruby and Python provided.
+This plugin is based on the project [ttimpe/homebridge-midea](https://github.com/ttimpe/homebridge-midea) and would not have been possible without the fundamentals that the Midea iobroker plugin and all of the other Midea API clients in Ruby and Python provided.